-There is a legal form of methamphetamine that can be prescribed by doctors for the treatment of obesity and ADHD.
-This is only prescribed when the benefits of doing so appear to outweigh the risks.
+There is a legal form of methamphetamine that doctors prescribe for the treatment of obesity and ADHD.
 The brand name for this controlled substance is Desoxyn.
-However, all other forms of meth are made in illegal, unregulated facilities.
+However, illegal, unregulated facilities produce all other forms of meth.

 Side Effects of Meth